GoogleCloudPlatform/community/tutorials/send-connect-notification-to-slack-from-google-compute-engine.md

 ## Adding the PAM hook.

 A PAM hook can run a script to run whenever someone SSHs into the machine.

-Verify that SSH is using PAM by making sure there is a line `UsePAM yes` in the `/etc/ssh/sshd_config` file.
-You can use whatever text editor you would like.
+1. Verify that SSH is using PAM by making sure there is a line `UsePAM yes` in the `/etc/ssh/sshd_config` file.

+        grep UsePAM /etc/ssh/sshd_config

+    If you do not see `UsePAM yes` or it is commented out with a `#`, you can use whatever text editor you would like to edit the file.
 This tutorial uses `nano`.

         sudo nano /etc/ssh/sshd_config

--   Use the [`install.sh`
+1. Use the [`install.sh`
     script](https://github.com/GoogleCloudPlatform/slack-samples/blob/master/notify/install.sh)
     to set up the PAM hook.

-        ./install.sh
+        sudo ./install.sh

--   Keep this SSH window open in case something went wrong.
+1. Keep this SSH window open in case something went wrong.
--   Verify that you can login from another SSH terminal.
+1. Verify that you can login from another SSH terminal.

 You should receive another notification on Slack, indicating that you just connected.